rdmpage/inat2018-bold-lep/README.md

 php subset.php
 ```

 Given a trained mode we can use `test_inat.py` to evaluate the validation data, which outputs a CSV file with the top three hits for each image.
-The script `score.php` can be used to generate a simple HTM page showing the results.
+The script `score.php` can be used to generate a simple HTML page showing the results.

 ### List Lepidoptera